EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: The EVADE-Bench

 \subsection{Data Collection and Rule Formulation}

-To construct a diverse and regulation-aligned benchmark, we collected 25,380 texts and 48,000 images from six e-commerce sub-domains prone to policy violations (e.g., body shaping, height growth).
-In collaboration with legal experts, we designed six rule sets based on Chinese advertising law and platform norms.
-The same prompts were applied to both text and image inputs within each sub-domain, enabling controlled comparisons between LLMs and VLMs.
-Trained annotators labeled each instance based on rule violations, ensuring consistent and high-quality supervision for model evaluation.
+To construct a diverse and regulation-aligned benchmark, we collected 25,380 raw texts and 48,000 raw images from six e-commerce sub-domains (e.g., body shaping, height growth).
+Through collaboration with advertising experts, we designed six rules based on Chinese advertising law.
+While expert human annotation provides high-fidelity labels, it is not immune to inconsistencies due to fatigue, subjectivity, or ambiguous cases.
+To ensure dataset uniqueness, diversity, and quality, we introduced a multi-stage pipeline for collecting challenging samples and generating ground-truth from raw images and texts.